JPLee01/pandas-project/README.md

 <a name="myfootnote11">11</a>: Joel Carron - Violin Plots 101: Visualizing Distribution and Probability Density, <https://mode.com/blog/violin-plot-examples>

-<a name="myfootnote11">11</a>: Mike Yi - What is a Scatter Plot?, <https://chartio.com/learn/charts/what-is-a-scatter-plot/>
+<a name="myfootnote12">12</a>: Mike Yi - What is a Scatter Plot?, <https://chartio.com/learn/charts/what-is-a-scatter-plot/>

+<a name="myfootnote13">13</a>: ASQ - What is a Scatter Diagram?, <https://asq.org/quality-resources/scatter-diagram>